MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/use-the-insights-new.md

 **Book time to focus** can help you protect time for focused work and also minimize notifications (and thus distraction) by Teams and Skype for business chats and calls during your focus time.

-### To use this card
+### To use this insight

  * In the **Insights** pane, select **Book time to focus**.
-This card appears if your calendar has time available during your working hours that is not blocked by meetings or appointments.
+This insight appears if your calendar has time available during your working hours that is not blocked by meetings or appointments.

    ![Book time to focus](../../images/mya/use/book-time-to-focus-52.png)